cloudsigma/cloudsigma-docs/audit_logs.rst

       Only staff members can convert drives.
     - **init_upload:** Drive upload is initialized.

-* Guest specific actions - these only relate to servers:
+* Server specific actions - these only relate to servers:
     - **start_send:** An attempt to start a server
     - **boot:** The result of a start operation.
     - **stop_send:** An attempt to stop a server.